 What Is Stormwater?

 Stormwater refers to a heavy quantity of water, such as rain or snow, that falls to the surface of the Earth.
-When it reaches the surface, stormwater becomes polluted as it picks up, carries, and transports various pollutants (oil, grease, chemicals, sediment, nutrients, pathogens) along streets, drains, open channels, and storm sewer systems.
+When it reaches the surface, stormwater becomes polluted as it picks up and carries various pollutants (oil, grease, chemicals, sediment, nutrients, pathogens) along streets, drains, open channels, and storm sewer systems.

-In urban areas, stormwater management is especially important because of decreases in natural land cover and the expansion of impervious surfaces, such as rooftops, sidewalks and roadways.
-These surfaces exacerbate runoff because they change the permeability of the landscape — preventing rainwater from soaking in or infiltrating the soil.
-Some of the impacts of stormwater include flooding, sewer overflows, and non-point source pollution.
+In urban areas, stormwater management is especially important because of decreases in natural land cover and the expansion of impervious surfaces, such as rooftops, sidewalks, and roadways.
+These surfaces exacerbate runoff by altering the landscape's permeability, preventing rainwater from infiltrating the soil.
+Some impacts of stormwater include flooding, sewer overflows, and nonpoint source pollution.

 Stormwater is managed using storm sewers and stormwater controls, including green infrastructure and low-impact development.